WebAssembly/design/Rationale.md

 Why not an AST, or a register- or SSA-based bytecode?

 * We started with an AST and generalized to a (restricted) stack machine.
-ASTs allow a dense encoding and (with postorder) an efficient decoding, compilation, and interpretation.
+ASTs allow a dense encoding and efficient decoding, compilation, and interpretation.
   The stack machine is a generalization of ASTs allowed in previous versions while allowing efficiency gains in interpretation and baseline compilation, as well as a straightforward design for multi-return functions.